bioidiap/bob.bio.vein/doc/baselines.rst

 As the tool runs, you'll see printouts that show how it advances through preprocessing, feature extraction and matching.
-In a 4-core machine and using 4 parallel tasks, it takes as around 2 hours to process this baseline with the current code implementation.
+In a 4-core machine and using 4 parallel tasks, it takes around 2 hours to process this baseline with the current code implementation.

 To complete the evaluation, run the commands bellow, that will output the equal